Cratis/Chronicle/Documentation/clients/dotnet/tenants/tenants.md

 ## Configuration values

-For each tenant, you can associate configuration values.
+For each tenant, you can associate global configuration values.
 These are stored as simple key / value pairs for every tenant within the Kernel.
+The key / value pairs are global across all microservices.

 You can retrieve values by using the `ITenantConfiguration` interface and the `GetAllFor()` method to get all the key / value pairs for a specific tenant: